AlexandruScrob/high_performance/README.md

-Project created with the scope of exercising Python High Performance development ~WIP~
+Project created with the scope of exercising Python High Performance development from the book:
+High Performance Python - Micha Gorelick & Ian Ozsvald